Table of contents

 Removal of Ticks

 If you find a tick on you, don’t panic.
-Follow these steps from the Center of Disease Control to ensure proper removal and follow-up procedures.
+Follow these tick-removal steps from the Centers for Disease Control.

 • Grasp the tick with a tool as close to the skin’s surface as possible.